A selection of books about pain management

 Who may be involved in assessment and treatment?

-Due to the variety of factors that can cause and worsen pain there are many professionals who may be involved in the assessment or treatment of pain, including:
+Due to the variety of factors that can cause and worsen pain, there may be many professionals involved in the assessment or treatment of pain, including:

 - family doctors (GPs)